 Prepare your OS image for layering in Azure

 This topic explains how to prepare a clean OS image for import into a new OS layer.
 Before you start, make sure that you meet the requirements.
-While preparing the image, you can Expedite Microsoft NGen operations, as described at the end of this article.
+While preparing the image, you can Expedite Microsoft Ngen.exe operations, if you think it is taking too long.

 If using Windows 10 and not running Citrix Provisioning, machine creation, or View, you can speed up desktop start times by removing Windows 10 built-in applications.
 However, we recommend removing the apps on a new version of the OS layer, not in the OS image itself.